An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Colorful lakes and lagoons dot the path as we pass close to the shadow of Ausangate Mountain.
 We hope to make the Palomani Pass (5,165m/16,945ft) within 3-4 hours.
 The 360-degree views of snow-capped mountains, including Ausangate, are exceptional.

-Elated, we start to move down the mountain slopes, and within a couple of hours, we should arrive at our campsite, Ausangate Cocha.
+Elated, we start down the mountain slopes, and within a couple of hours, we should arrive at our campsite, Ausangate Cocha.

 Distance: 17 km / 10.5 miles